department-of-veterans-affairs/vagov-content/pages/burials-memorials/index.md

       description: View current survivor benefit rates for parents.
       external: false
     - url: https://www.archives.gov/veterans/replace-medals
-      label: Replace Medals, Awards, and Decorations
+      label: Replace medals, awards, and decorations
       description: Visit the National Archives website to find out how to request replacement medals, awards, and decorations.
       external: true
       target: _blank
     - url: https://www.archives.gov/veterans
-      label: Search Historical Military Records (National Archives)
+      label: Search historical military records (National Archives)
       description: Visit the National Archives website to research military records from the Revolutionary War to the present.
       external: true
       target: _blank
     - url: https://m.va.gov/gravelocator/index.cfm
-      label: Veteran Grave Locator
+      label: Veteran grave locator
       description: Find a Veteran's or family member's grave in a VA national cemetery, or in a state or tribal Veterans cemetery.
       external: false
     - url: https://www.cem.va.gov/cem/faq.asp
-      label: VA Burial Benefits FAQ
+      label: VA burial benefits FAQ
       description: Find answers to common questions about VA burial benefits and memorial items.
       external: false
     - url: "/burials-memorials/what-to-expect-at-military-funeral/"
-      label: What to Expect at a Military Funeral
+      label: What to expect at a military funeral
       description: Prepare for a military funeral by learning about what happens at a committal service in a VA national cemetery.
       external: false
 ---

 <p class="va-introtext">
-VA burial benefits can help Servicemembers, Veterans, and their family members plan and pay for a burial or memorial service in a VA national cemetery.
+VA burial benefits can help service members, Veterans, and their family members plan and pay for a burial or memorial service in a VA national cemetery.
 Family members can also order memorial items to honor the service of a Veteran.
 Find out how to apply for the burial benefits you've earned, and how to plan for a burial in advance or at time of need.</p>

 <h3>On This Page</h3>

 <ul>
-  <li><a href="#get">Get Veterans Burial Benefits</a></li>
+  <li><a href="#get">Get Veterans burial benefits</a></li>
-  <li><a href="#manage">Plan a Burial</a></li>
+  <li><a href="#manage">Plan a burial</a></li>
-  <li><a href="#more">More Information and Resources</a></li>
+  <li><a href="#more">More information and resources</a></li>
 </ul>